pvasek/kudu-wiki/Azure-Site-Extensions.md

 ApplicationHost Config Transformation
 -------------------------------------
 You may wonder how Kudu or any other extensions gets setup in SCM site.
 The key is the applicationHost.xdt (notice one exists for each versioning folders).
-The [XDT](http://msdn.microsoft.com/en-us/library/dd465326.aspx) file is used to transform the actual applicationHost.config for the site.
+The [Xml Document Transform](http://msdn.microsoft.com/en-us/library/dd465326.aspx) file is used to transform the actual applicationHost.config for the site.
 For instance, a simple site extension XDT would just add the IIS application under SCM site.

     <?xml version="1.0"?>